rfbujan/backend_Task1/README.md

 This is the solution provided as response of the Addison Global Backend Technical Assessment.

-As requested, this document contains relevant information related to technical assumptions/decisions made, as well as instructions for running a solution (when applicable) and tests in a Linux environment.
+As requested, this document contains relevant information related to technical assumptions/decisions made, as well as instructions for running the solution and its tests in a Linux environment.

 The document is divided in four main sections: one for general considerations applicable to all projects; and other three sections, each on dedicated to each of the tasks to be implemented.